-In order to ensure a smooth transition we invite the children to come to school with their parents for two sessions.
+In order to ensure a smooth transition, we invite the children to come to school with their parents for three sessions.
 During this time the children play together, familiarising themselves with the classroom, the staff and class mates and stay for a school dinner.
-For parents this is a chance to share a cup of tea or coffee and get to know each other socially as well as learn more about our teaching programmes.
-We also host a pre-school activity afternoon when we join together to welcome the new entrants to the school.
-Together with the current Reception children, the new entrants spend a fun afternoon taking part in a variety of organised activities: perhaps a treasure hunt, a low-level obstacle course and a variety of creative tasks.
-This is followed by a well-deserved biscuit and drink together.
+For parents this is a chance to share a drink and get to know each other socially as well as learn more about our teaching programmes.
 In all these ways and with an ever-growing range of events, school becomes a familiar place where we go to work, learn and make new friends.
 All this ensures a smooth transition from pre-school and a happy start at Danbury Park.